ivan-zynesis/typed-ddb/CONTRIBUTING.md

 ---

-Thank you for contributing to typed-ddb!
+Thank you for contributing to @ivan-lee/typed-ddb!
 Your help makes this library better for everyone.